 NCERT Solutions for Class 6 English Chapter 15 Where Do All The Teachers Go (Poem) are provided here with simple step-by-step explanations.
-These solutions for Where Do All The Teachers Go (Poem) are extremely popular among class 6 students for English Where Do All The Teachers Go (Poem) Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 6 English Chapter 15 are provided here for you for free.
+These solutions for Where Do All The Teachers Go (Poem) are extremely popular among Class 6 students for English Where Do All The Teachers Go (Poem) Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 6 English Chapter 15 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 6 English are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 6 English are prepared by experts and are 100% accurate.

 Page No 68:

 (i) Why does the poet want to know where the teachers go at four o’clock?

 (ii) What are the things normal people do that the poet talks about?

 (a) where teachers live?

 (d) their activities when they were children in school?

 (iv) Why does the poet wonder if teachers also do things that other people do?